simplefoc/simplefoc.github.io/docs/simplefoc_shield/getting_started/soldering_pads/pads_v1.md

 - Configure BLDC driver pinout (PWM pins A,B,C and enable pin)

 <blockquote class="info"> <p class="heading">BEWARE 📢: Conductive ink </p>
-All the Arduino <span class="simple">Simple<span class="foc">FOC</span>Shield</span> boards will be initially tested and they will be shipped with initial configuration.
+Many Arduino <span class="simple">Simple<span class="foc">FOC</span>Shield</span> boards will be initially tested and they will be shipped with initial configuration.
 The testing configuration will be done with use of conductive ink instead of soldering connections.
 Therefore once you have the board, if you wish to change configuration all you need to do is remove the ink with some wet paper wipe.
 </blockquote>

 ## Enabling encoder/hall sensor pull-up resistors